-This course provides a general survey of the field, including the basic principles of corporate finance, financial markets and institutions. and investment theory.
-Corporate finance topics covered include the financial objective of management, valuation of assets and associated problems in the valuation of the firm, acquisition of (capital budgeting). long-term assets management of short-term assets, capital structure, and financial statement analysis.
+This course provides a general survey of the field, including the basic principles of corporate finance, financial markets and institutions, and investment theory.
+Corporate finance topics covered include the objective of financial management, valuation of assets and associated problems in the valuation of the firm, acquisition of long-term assets (capital budgeting), management of short-term assets, capital structure, and financial statement analysis.
 Financial markets and institutions studied include money markets, stock and bond markets, derivatives, and the banking system.
 Investment analysis topics include portfolio theory and asset pricing models.